palm trees silhouette at sunset drawing in sketchbook by brianna eisman artsy drawings

 What are some of the best words to describe art?

-In this article we defined an artist statement, discovered tips to effectively describing your art, and reviewed examples of artist statements in the wild.
+In this article we defined an artist statement, discovered tips to effectively use words to describe art, and reviewed examples of artist statements in the wild.

 In this final section, we will recall the elements and principles of art and design.
 These are the building blocks of aesthetically pleasing work, and basic references to use when describing your own art.